Avoid the Dealership Game

 Within a few months of purchasing my Tahoe I found a bumper-to-bumper extended warranty posted online.
 It wasn't very expensive, and my truck was only a year old.
 I did have a couple of issues with the Tahoe.

 In the first two years, the Throttle Body got clogged.
 The truck would flat out die as I approached a stop.
 So on three separate occasions, I took it to the dealer and dealt with the problem.

 I received a Cancellation Notice from the warranty company in the third year of ownership.
 The company was terminating contracts with 'older models', and mine was not even grandfathered into the program.
 I was ticked off, but there was nothing I could do about the situation.
 I couldn't even get my money refunded.

 The extended warranty originally gave me some peace of mind about my purchase.
 However, once it was terminated - the loss was mine.
 I had considered it part of protecting the value of my vehicle, but it turned out to be worthless.

-I have had the Chevy Tahoe for 13 years.
-It is now early 2014, and it still runs great and is very reliable.
-In fact, I have never owned a vehicle for this length of time, but I don't want car payments and I'm serious about regular vehicle maintenance.
+I still have the Chevy Tahoe, and it still runs great and is very reliable.
+I have never owned a vehicle for this length of time, but I don't want car payments and I'm serious about regular vehicle maintenance.
 I have been lucky in finding the right auto mechanic whenever I need to have parts replaced.

 © 2012 Michelle Orelup